NikKowPHP/social-brain/chapters/chapter-6.md

 "We" language is a constant, low-level signal to the brain that "we are in the same tribe, working on the same problem."

 ---

+Maria was slowly building trust inside her team.
+But the Phoenix Project required engaging with skeptical stakeholders and intimidating executives.
+To succeed, she had to teach her team, especially the timid Leo, how to break the silence and connect with powerful strangers.

+---
+> ### **The 1% Upgrade**
+>
+> In one meeting or email this week, find an opportunity to replace a "you" or "I" statement with a "we" statement.
+For example, instead of "I need your feedback," try "How can we get this to a good place?"
+Notice the subtle shift in tone from a demand to a collaboration.

+---
 ### **Logbook Entry**

 This week, your mission is to run one small trust protocol with someone you'd like to build a stronger connection with.